piffpaffpuff/woocommerce-delivery-notes/readme.txt

 5. Help tabs on the plugin's settings page with some info and important plugin links.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-5.png)

 == Changelog ==

+= 1.4.2 =
+* FIX: Display Product Variations.
+* NEW: Icon buttons for the order actions.

 = 1.4.1 =
 * FIX: Logo uploader button.